Job Analysis

 Ability to:

 A1.
-Plan staffing needs that include inmates/youthful offender workers to effectively run the canteen operations.
+Identify staffing needs of inmate workers to effectively run the canteen operations.

 A2.
-Organize staffing needs that include inmates/youthful offender workers to effectively run the canteen operations.
+Organize staffing needs of inmate workers to effectively run the canteen operations.

 A3.
-Direct staffing needs that include inmates/youthful offender workers to effectively run the canteen operations.
+Direct staffing needs of inmate workers to effectively run the canteen operations.

 A4.
-Anticipate and estimate commodities, supplies and equipment to effectively run the canteen operations.
+Anticipate and estimate commodities and/or supplies to effectively run the canteen operations.

 A5.
 Establish and maintain effective working relationships.

 A6.
-Keep accurate records of canteen related activities (e.g., sales, receipts, etc.) for budget and audit purposes.
+Maintain accurate records of canteen related activities (e.g., sales, receipts, etc.) for budget and audit purposes.

 A7.
 Prepare reports to maintain accurate and concise records and to determine canteen needs.

 A8.
-Promote socially acceptable behavior among inmates/youthful offenders to maintain safety and security of the institution.
+Promote socially acceptable behavior among inmates to maintain safety and security of the institution.

 A9.
 Analyze situations accurately and take effective action.

 A10.
-Follow verbal and written instructions to accomplish the daily tasks and the overall operations of the canteen.
+Follow verbal and written instructions from the chain of command to accomplish the daily tasks and the overall operations of the canteen.

 Personal Characteristics: